i001962/DistHeaven/README.md

 ## To use:
 - npm install
 - npm start
+- Visit https://localhost:3000/ to confirm no certificate errors
 - From excel 'sideload' the add-in using Insert->My Add-ins (dropdown menu to see developer add-ins)
 - Enter correlation coeff and number of trials into a row and select them. eg C1 = 0.7